it-dept-cis/RABET-V-Pilot/docs/source/Activities/Security_Claims_Validation.md

 #### Review Product Goals, Expected Usage, and Product Functionality

 This first step will review the written goals and usage from the provider.
 This step should be augmented with a product demo or access to the product in a test environment.
-Reviewers should obtain a good sense of the high-level product functionality and validate the goals and usage and consistent with the product functionality.
+Reviewers should obtain a good sense of the high-level product functionality and validate the goals and usage consistent with the product functionality.
 For example, if there are use cases related to product administration, the reviewer should be able to access the administration module and exercise a few use cases.

 #### Review Requirements listed as Not Applicable

-The requirements marked Not Applicable are reviewed to ensure that for this product the requirements are not relevant and thus the SSCM scores should not reflect non-conformance in its numbers.
+The requirements marked Not Applicable are reviewed to ensure that for this product the requirements are not relevant and thus the SSCM scores should not reflect a non-conformity.
 This is done with the aid of the threat analysis and security service component mapping from architecture review.
 Using the component mapping and knowledge from the product demo and expected usage, the reviewer should be able to make a determination on whether or not the requirement is valid for this product.
 Often times, the decision comes down to the use of certain technologies in the system.
-For example, if the product disabled all wireless, the requirements on using encrypted wireless are N/A.
+For example, if the product disabled all wireless, the requirements on using encrypted wireless are not applicable.

 #### Review Remaining Requirements

-Once the list of applicable requirements has been determined in the prior step, the reviewer will go through the applicable requirements one security control family at a time.
+Once the list of applicable requirements has been determined, the reviewer will go through the applicable requirements.
 Using the security service component mapping and the implementation details, the reviewer can validate if the stated implementation is fully, partially, or not meeting the requirement.
 Requirements are fully met when the implementation of the requirement covers all the relevant components.
 If the implementation is only covering a portion of the relevant components, the requirement is partially met.
 The determination of which components are relevant is made by the reviewer.

 #### Determine Claim Sufficiency

 In this final step, the reviewer will analyze the product’s use cases, the list of applicable requirements, and the provider’s validated claims.
-If there are sensitive use cases which are not being mitigated to a minimally acceptable level, the reviewer may determine that the claims are not sufficient.
+If there are sensitive use cases that are not mitigated to a minimally acceptable level, the reviewer may determine that the claims are not sufficient.

 > Until more guidance can be developed on what is minimally acceptable, the guidance is that any product which claims to meet all applicable maturity level 1 requirements will pass this step.